cj1128/emoji-images/README.md

 ## Usage

-pass emoji character to `getImage` and you are done.
+pass emoji character to `getImage` and find the file in `imgs` directory.

 ```javascript
 > var emojiimages = require("emojiimages")